 Parramatta Square’s public space will be a lively and engaging connection between the world-class buildings that surround it.
 It will also be an important gathering place, destination and transit area for the many people who move through Parramatta on a daily basis.

-To be used by thousands of residents, visitors and workers every day, the public domain will not only be home to a new state-of-the-art library and civic centre, but its design will incorporate many smart city principles that enable the best of the world’s cities to run efficiently and seamlessly to improve the daily experience.
+To be used by thousands of residents, visitors and workers every day, the public domain will also be home to a new civic and community building for the City of Parramatta.
+Its design will incorporate many smart city principles that enable the best of the world’s cities to run efficiently and seamlessly to improve public amenity.

 Archaeological digs across the site have revealed important remnants of Parramatta’s First Australian and European heritage.
-These will be captured through a range of interpretations and references throughout the precinct, acknowledging the role the site of Parramatta Square played in Australia’s earliest and ongoing history.
+These will be captured through a range of interpretations and references throughout the precinct, acknowledging the role of the site in Australia’s earliest and ongoing history.

 The public domain will be completed in stages and is the centrepiece of Council’s plan to transform its public spaces to support the projected 35,000 new residents by 2036 and 83,000 new workers by 2041.